 *** Specialties *** I have an extensive background in jazz bands, classical wind ensembles, and improvisation.
 I also currently perform in both original and cover bands on trombone, keyboard and guitar, in a range of styles including rock, reggae, Latin, and funk.
 I teach beginning and intermediate piano, guitar, and woodwind instruments, as well as advanced brass.

 ***Scheduling Policy*** One week notice for cancellations.
 24 hours notice for reschedules.
-Reschedules are at teacher's discretion/availibility and must be done in the same week.
+Reschedules are at teacher's discretion/availability and must be done in the same week.
 For students scheduled for every other week (or any recurring schedule that is not weekly) and students on the Schedule As You Go plan, cancellations are not accepted - reschedules must be made in the same week.
+Moving a lesson in order to roll the credit to the next available slot is considered a cancellation.

 Tzahi S. June 11, 2015